-bit field: A sequence of zero or more bytes representing a bit field of received sequence numbers after the cumulative acknowledgement, least significant bit first.
+bit field: A sequence of zero or more bytes representing a bit field of received fragment sequence numbers after the cumulative acknowledgement, least significant bit first.
 A set bit indicates receipt of a sequence number.
-A clear bit indicates that sequence flow.

-this flow that is less than or equal to this value.
-This MUST NOT be less than the highest forward sequence number received in this number was not received.
+A clear bit indicates that sequence number was not received.
 The least significant bit of the first byte is the second sequence number following the cumulative acknowledgement, the next bit is the third sequence number following, and so on.